How Do You Determine Surface Area

 6. Use Technology Wisely

 Software tools and online calculators can save you time and effort, but they are not a substitute for understanding the underlying principles and formulas.
-Therefore, it is important to use these tools wisely and to double-check the results they provide.
+So, it is important to use these tools wisely and to double-check the results they provide.

 7. Practice Regularly